Jayengeo/Doggo-Dash/README.md

 # Doggo Dash
-Doggo Dash is a multi page appication which allows users to register as a dog owner looking for dog sitters, or as a dog sitter looking to provide their services.
+Doggo Dash is a multi page application which allows users to register as a dog owner looking for dog sitters, or as a dog sitter looking to provide their services.

 ## Project Features
 - A user register for an account as a dog owner or dog sitter